The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Discussion and Conclusions

+We have presented an analysis on how the distinction between Majorana and Dirac neutrinos could be observed in scattering experiments for a new physics model based on introducing a New Physics vector boson $Z'$ with CP-violating, flavor-changing couplings.
+We have shown that the Majorana condition, enforced by the PDMCT, acts as a strict filter for vectorial interactions:

-We have shown that the Majorana nature is playing the role of a strict filter for vectorial interactions: \begin{itemize} \item A \textbf{Dirac neutrino} interacts via the full interference term between the Standard Model and the New Physics vector current in the flavor-diagonal channel, in addition to any non-diagonal FCNC. \item A \textbf{Majorana neutrino} identically decouples from the flavor-diagonal vector current due to Fermi-Dirac statistics.
-It can only interact vectorially via the CP-violating imaginary component of the coupling in flavor-changing transitions. \end{itemize} Our result lifts the $m_{\nu}^2/E^2_{\nu}$ mass suppression, rendering the difference between the two hypotheses macroscopic in the presence of CP-violating FCNC New Physics.
+\begin{itemize} \item A \textbf{Dirac neutrino} interacts via the full interference term between the Standard Model and the New Physics vector current in the flavor-diagonal channel, in addition to any non-diagonal FCNC. \item A \textbf{Majorana neutrino} identically decouples from the flavor-diagonal vector current due to Fermi-Dirac statistics, exactly as the PDMCT mandates.
+Consequently, it can only interact vectorially via the CP-violating imaginary coupling in flavor-changing transitions. \end{itemize}